 Of all the warning signs on this list, discovering confidential company information has been found in an online data dump is the most obvious.
 Unfortunately, it’s also very tricky to fix.

 What to do: The information is already out there, so your actions need to be more about reputation management and preventing it from happening again, rather than addressing the immediate problem.
 If the worst should happen, it’s time for a full audit of your security procedures, policies and infrastructure.

 Defence starts with prevention

 It might sound cliched, but the best cure for being hacked really is prevention.
 Relying on anti-malware tools will only get you so far.
-The real gains are to be made in ensuring you have clear security protocols that prevent common mistakes, using tools like encryption and two-factor authentication, and monitoring company devices continually.
+The real gains are to be made in ensuring you have clear security protocols that prevent common mistakes, using tools like encryption and two-factor authentication, and checking company devices continually.